- This event has passed.

 - Preservation Services

-The 3-day Fedora Camp will be held at NASA Goddard Space Flight Center May 16 – 18, 2018.
-The curriculum will be delivered by a knowledgable team of instructors from the Fedora community including, David Wilcox, Fedora Product Manager and Andrew Woods, Fedora Technical Lead.
+The curriculum will be delivered by a knowledgeable team of instructors from the Fedora community including, David Wilcox, Fedora Product Manager and Andrew Woods, Fedora Technical Lead.